 Double Elvis’ “DISGRACELAND” is an atypical music podcast, exploring the lives, times, and true crimes of musical icons and their followings.
 Hear about musicians who murdered and superstars’ questionable behavior, sometimes gracing headlines, while other stories stayed buried only to be heard later on.

-Season 9 dropped on January 18, with new, weekly episodes averaging 45 minutes a pop.
+Season 10 dropped this July with new, weekly episodes averaging 45 minutes a pop.
 The series has released over 20 episodes since 2017 and can be streamed in any order you’d like, since they’re artist-specific.

 Previous seasons’ episodes covered David Bowie, the Beach Boys, Ozzy Osbourne, The Beatles, Whitney Houston, A$AP Rocky, Led Zeppelin, and The Rolling Stones – just to name a few.

-Also this season, listeners will hear about Miles Davis blasting racism, The Temptations’ paranoia, and Tom Petty’s heroin habit.
+In addition, listeners will learn about Miles Davis blasting racism, The Temptations’ paranoia, and Tom Petty’s heroin habit.
 Federal drug agents and heroin hounds were after Billie Holiday for her drug use.
 How did George Harrison dodge his own murder?
 We’ll have to tune in to hear more about these true stories.

 “DISGRACELAND” is written, produced, and hosted by Jake Brennan, and the series won several awards.
 Jake wrote the book, DISGRACELAND: Musicians Getting Away With Murder And Behaving Very Badly.
 “BADLANDS” released two seasons based on “DISGRACELAND.”
 “HOLLYWOODLAND” was all about celebrities, and “SPORTSLAND” delved into athletes who got mixed up in true crime.
 Jake also hosted the series “Dead and Gone” about Grateful Dead concert fans going missing or getting killed over the years.